SalomePlatform/smesh/doc/salome/gui/SMESH/input/creating_groups.rst

 * Click **Apply** button to create the new group.

-Please note that the new group does not have references to the source group.
+.. note:: The new group does not have references to the source group.
 It contains only the list of face IDs.
 So if the source group is changed, the new one is not updated accordingly.

 .. image:: ../images/image130.gif
 	:align: center

 .. centered::
-	In this picture the brown cells belong to a group defined manually.
+	Brown cells belong to a group defined manually

 **See Also** a sample TUI Script of a :ref:`tui_create_standalone_group` operation.